scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 First, by using the grocery shopping database in Canada `MyGroceryTour` [#]_ (see Figure :ref:`MyGroceryTour`), we looked for the partitioning of consumers into classes that will group them efficiently based on purchases made.
-Then, this classification was used in the prediction stage.
+Then, this classification was used at the prediction stage.
-Since the real consumer data contains thousands of individual articles; we focus primarily on product categories.
+Since the real consumer data contain thousands of individual articles, we regrouped the products by their categories.
 A principal component analysis (linear and polynomial PCA [Jol11]_) was first computed to visualize the initial data
 and to choose the number of main components to use when partitioning consumers into classes.
 The application of efficient partitioning methods, such as K-means [Jai10]_ and X-means [PM+00]_,